Payment of Fees

 Tuition fees and related charges are due in full on the first day of the academic year or the first day of the course (whichever is later).

 The liability for academic fees ultimately lies with you, as the student.
-If you are sponsored by a third party organisation (and not an individual), the University may, on request, invoice the third party.
-If you are being sponsored you should upload your evidence in the form of a sponsor letter (PDF Document) on company headed paper during the enrolment process.
-If you do not have the document available when enrolling you can return and submit later in the Students Records Online part of your eVision account.
+If you are sponsored by a third party organisation (and not an individual), the University will invoice the sponsor upon receipt of confirmation on a letterhead.
+You should upload your Sponsors letterhead confirmation (PDF format) onto the Enrolment Dashboard within your Student Records Online account.
+If you do not have the document available when enrolling you should do this as soon as possible.

 Most students are eligible to pay their academic fees through our standard instalment plan unless one of the following applies to you: